 Italy-Croatia, report cards: Donnarumma-Zaccagni heroes.
 Dimarco-Frattesi are shipwrecked

 Donnarumma rating 7.5 He wasn’t surprised by Sucic at the start, attentive to a couple of loose balls in the blue area, fantastic when he saved Modric for the penalty.
-And the reflection on Budimir in the action that leads to Croatia’s goal for which ‘super Gigio’ has zero blame is excellent
+And the reflection on Budimir in the action that leads to Croatia’s goal is excellent (and ‘super Gigio’ has zero fault there)

-Darmian rating 5.5 Among the most guilty of Croatia’s goal that plunges Italy into hell (right down to Zaccagni’s shirt)
+Darmian rating 5.5 Among the most guilty on the Croatian goal that makes Italy sink into hell (until Zaccagni’s ‘Pinturicchio-style’ magic)

 From 81′ Mattia Zaccagni 8 The 1-1 goal with a ‘Del Piero-style’ shot is a masterpiece that qualifies Italy.
 Night as a national hero for the Lazio champion.